testground/testground/docs/tests-mvp.md

-# List of Test Plans to be written for Test Ground MVP
+# Test Plans to be written for Test Ground MVP

 The following test cases have been identified as the initial set of tests to implement using testground, with the goal of delivering a good characterization of the performance of IPFS in specific areas, while still being possible to deliver the tests within a 1 month implementation period.

+Each Test Plan description contains:
+- An overview of what we are looking to achieve with the test (roughly ~1 paragraph)
+- The data points that must be gathered -

 Each test presents:
 - What we are looking to optimize (aka the things to monitor and measure so that we can take conclusions out of the test)